How to avoid switchtasking

 Ditch the distractions

-Whether you work from home or at an office, distractions are bound to pop up.
+Distractions are bound to pop up whether you work from home or at an office.
 Dogs bark, kids nag, and co-workers stop by to gossip.
 While you may not be able to manage all the distractions, you can manage most of them.

 Turn off notification sounds and pop-ups.
 Put your cell phone in a drawer so you’re not tempted to check it.
 Maximize your screen so you don’t see a row of open tabs.
 In fact, you may find that wearing a watch helps you resist the temptation to navigate away from the tab you’re working on to check the time.